 - A. President of CCSGA - a.
 Provides executive leadership to the CCSGA and assumes primary responsibility for the fulfillment of the association's purpose (see Preamble). - b.
 Serves as a liaison between the student body and the administration. - c.
 Calls and presides over all regular and emergency meetings of the Association and the CCSGA Executive Board. - d.
 Serves as a chairperson of the CCSGA Executive Board, voting only in the case of a tie. - e.
 Represents the members of the CCSGA at official college functions and other times when such representation is appropriate. - f.
 Creates special committees that meet the needs of the student body.
 Members of such committees need not be Executive Board members. - g.
 Attends all Allocations Committee meetings.
 May veto an allocation made by the Allocations Committee within five (5) school days, subject to override by the Student Senate. - h.
 Signs payment vouchers, purchase requisitions, and checks to authorize funding of the CCSGA, subject to approval by the Office of Student Activities. - i.
 Represents the student body at the meetings of the full Board of Trustees without vote or voice. - j.
 Sits on the Student Senate as a non-voting member and may serve as the Chairperson of Student Senate in the absence of the CCSGA Vice President/President of Senate. - k.
-Upholds the CCSGA Constitution and ensures that the other elected officers do the same. - Appoints students to fill temporary vacancies in any branch of the Student Government Association not otherwise provided for in the

-CCSGA Constitution, with the approval of twothirds (2/3) of the Student Senate.
+Upholds the CCSGA Constitution and ensures that the other elected officers do the same. - Appoints students to fill temporary vacancies in any branch of the Student Government Association not otherwise provided for in the CCSGA Constitution, with the approval of twothirds (2/3) of the Student Senate. - m.

-- m.
 Has the power to appoint students to fill a Class Senator or Executive Board position in the case of a vacancy after elections have been held or in the place of a special election if a current Senator or Executive Board member has resigned from a position.
-This appointment must be approved by two-thirds (2/3) of the Student Senate. - n.
+This appointment must be approved by two-thirds (2/3) of the Student Senate.

+- n.
 Has the power to veto legislation of the Student Senate.
 Reasons for this action must be stated. - o.
 Serves as a liaison between the Executive Board and an assigned Class. - B. Vice President of CCSGA - a.
 Performs all duties of the CCSGA President in their absence or at their request. - b.
 Becomes the CCSGA President in the case of the current President's resignation or extermination. - c.
 Attends all meetings of the CCSGA Executive Board. - d.
 Serves as President of the Student Senate, voting only in the case of a tie. - e.
-Responsible for inviting the President of Columbia College to Senate meetings as she deems fit. - f.
+Responsible for inviting the President of Columbia College to Senate meetings as they deem fit. - f.
 Calls all regular and emergency meetings of the Student Senate. - g.
 Has the power to veto legislation of the Student Senate.
 Reasons for this action must be stated. - h.
 Appoints special committees within the Student Senate. - i.
 Serves as coordinator of the Student Senate Retreat. - j.
 Recommends students to the CCSGA President to fill temporary vacancies in the Student Senate. - k.
 Serves as the chairperson of the Constitutional Review committee. - l.
-Serves as a liaison between the Executive Board and an assigned Class. - C. Secretary of CCSGA - a.
-Attends all meetings of the CCSGA Executive Board, and the Student Senate. - b.
-Takes minutes at all meetings of the CCSGA Executive Board and the Student Senate. - Publishes these minutes over email no more than five (5) school days following the respective meeting to the members of the CCSGA Executive Board and/or the Student Senate. - d.
-Posts any amendments and/or bylaw additions over e-mail no more than five (5) school days following a vote. - e.
-Publishes any amendments and/or bylaw additions to the CCSGA Constitution in a public manner to the campus community.
+Serves as a liaison between the Executive Board and an assigned Class.